nick-stebbings/bookie-holochain/resource/ui/README.md

 # @holochain-open-dev/resource

-Frontend module for the Holochain zome `hc_zome_resource_bookings`.
+Frontend module for the Holochain zome `hc_zome_bookable_resources`.

-This package includes types, a service and a store, and a collection of Custom Elements to build Holochain applications that automatically connect and interact with the `hc_zome_resource_bookings` zome.
+This package includes types, a service and a store, and a collection of Custom Elements to build Holochain applications that automatically connect and interact with the `hc_zome_bookable_resources` zome.

 By using [Custom Elements](https://developers.google.com/web/fundamentals/web-components/customelements), this package exports frontend blocks reusable in any framework, that make it really easy for consuming web applications to include functionality to create and update resource, or search for an agent in the DHT.